What is an ETF? ETF Trading & Investing Guide

 • ETFs trade on an open market exchange (such as the New York Stock Exchange) just as a stock does, so it is possible to buy and sell ETFs throughout the day.
 Mutual funds trade only once a day, after the market is closed.

-• ETF investors buy and sell ETFs to and from other ETF investors, not the fund itself, as you would with a mutual fund.
+• ETF investors buy and sell ETFs with other ETF investors, not the fund itself, as you would with a mutual fund.

-• ETFs are typically “passive” investments, which means that there’s no investment manager making decisions about what should or should not be held in the fund, as with mutual funds.
-Instead, they aim to provide the average return in the market for which they are invested.
-For example, an ETF for technology stocks would mimic the returns of technology stocks overall.
+• ETFs are typically “passive” investments, which means that there’s no investment manager making decisions about what should or should not be held in the fund, as with many mutual funds.
+Instead, passive ETFs aim to provide the same return for the benchmark index they track.
+For example, an ETF for environmental stocks would mimic the returns of green stocks overall.

 What Are the Advantages of ETFs?

-There are a number of benefits of ETFs in an investment portfolio—notably:
+There are a number of benefits of holding ETFs in an investment portfolio, including:

 Trading